 As the society ages, demantia, a disease more common in people over the age of 65, has become a major concern for Taiwan.
-Some ten thousand new cases will be added to the growing dementia population annually, as the government forecasts.
+Some ten thousand new cases will be added to the growing dementia population every year, as the government forecasts.
 Clinical care provided to people with such illness is thus set as one of the priorities in the latest policy of long term care and great efforts have been paid to build an environment friendly to this population.

 In 2018, Tseng Wen-yih, professor of the medical college at National Taiwan University, founded AcroViz to "analyze brain neuroimages to predict brain health."
 Targeting the population aging over 45, the startup develops the technology that provides accurate and objective assessment of brain health to identify potentials patients of demantia.